akeneo/IcecatDemoBundle/README.md

 Akeneo PIM Icecat Demo Bundle
 =============================

+**This bundle is deprecated and can't be used with recent versions of Akeneo PIM**

 This bundle contains real world data coming from the Icecat databases.

 To install the demo data, use the following commands :